 I love the Twin Cities.
 No one thinks of Mpls-St. Paul as a big media center, but wonderful local networks make all the difference for locally grown books like ours.
 Zoe and I were introduced to Cooking Club Magazine though a colleague at Cooks of Crocus Hill, where we teach all the time.
 She works at Cooking Club, made an introduction, and it turns out that the magazine is produced right here in the Twin Cities metro.
 Locally produced, but with a national circulation of loyal readers numbering over 550,000– it’s a fantastic magazine.
 Voila– they asked us to write a story, which they used on their February/March cover.

 If you don’t find the answer to your bread questions on the Frequently Asked Questions (FAQs) tab, we encourage you to post into any of our “Comments” fields by clicking on the line that says “Leave a Comment” or “X Comments” just under the date of each post.

 But please remember, our blog/website is moderated.
 That means that your comment doesn’t appear on our website until it has been approved, especially if you’ve never posted to our site before.
 That could take up to 24 hours.
 Here are some guidelines for comments that we are not willing to approve for our site:

 References to commercial sites or endorsements for products, especially if the Authors haven’t used or otherwise can’t vouch for the product.
-In particular, we’re not likely to approve website addresses (URLs) in this situation.
+In particular, our webmaster has asked that we not have visitors put website addresses (URLs) into our site, so we take those down.
 The converse is also true– if you say that you dislike a product, we may remove or edit your comment unless we’ve had the same experience with it.

 Website URLs: Please don’t direct people to your own site.
 We reserve the right to remove any URL from comments.